 Update on Remaining Summer and Fall 2021 Terms

-We have shifted all onsite instruction at regional locations fully online for the Spring 2021 terms to further lessen the risk of virus exposure.
+We have shifted all onsite instruction at regional locations fully online for the remaining 2021 terms to further lessen the risk of virus exposure.
 As of now, this shift to online instruction also applies to stateside military locations, both on and off-base.
 As always, operations at military locations are subject to change based on guidance from the U.S. Department of Defense and local commands

 Faculty will hold Zoom teleconference sessions during times originally scheduled for face-to-face class sessions; look for instructions from your specific faculty.

 For students using VA benefits, be aware that the president has signed a bill into law that remains in effect until December 21, 2021 that allows students whose courses have transitioned from hybrid to online instruction because of the coronavirus crisis to continue receiving their full VA benefits, including the in-residence housing allowance.